 What recruiters and assessors look for

-Recruiters assess candidates for a number of things including how you demonstrate core graduate skills and competencies such as communication, teamwork and problem solving.
+Recruiters assess candidates for a number of things including how you demonstrate core graduate skills and competencies such as communication.
 The group setting also makes it much easier for them to assess how well you work with others, how you influence and persuade, and how others respond to you.
 The assessors will want to see how you react to different situations, much as you would have to in the job itself.

 Assessment centres aren't about survival of the fittest.
 Always remember that you are being assessed against the employer’s criteria and not against the other candidates.
 Don't think of it as a competition, as it is possible that you might all be successful.
 You need to find a way to work together with your ‘colleagues’ to achieve the goals and tasks set.